 Just Being Here

-In addition to all these checks we’re writing, we support the community simply by existing.
+We also support the community simply by existing.
 Our building is used weekly by various nonprofits that need a place to meet or hold a special event.
 Our clergy and our members interact with the community daily, looking for places where we can help as individuals or a group.
-It is our hope that First United is a place where people of all ages can come to be challenged and supported as they struggle with what it means to be faithful followers of Christ and just plain, decent human beings as we all figure out how to best take care of each other.
+It is our hope that First United is a place where people of all ages can come to be challenged and supported as they struggle with what it means to be faithful followers of Jesus, and just plain, decent human beings as we all figure out how to best take care of each other.